Dependency Management

 How extensions are activated at server startup

-When you start a server, LuCLI:
+When you start a server, LuCLI resolves extension dependencies from one of two sources:

-type: "extension". - Builds a comma-separated
+- Builds

 This means: